 - beyond all we could ask for or even think, Eph 3:20.

 To be free from it will be one of best thing I can think of.
 To take off my depression, like a heavy coat on a warm day.
-To sit with Jesus in a garden with living water, that’s more refreshing than any iced tea.
-Eternity is my favorite thing to think about–
+To sit with Jesus in a cool garden with living water, that’s more refreshing than any iced tea.
+Eternity is my favorite things to think about–

 “Where the unveile’d glories of the Deity shall beat full upon us, and we forever sun ourselves in the smiles of God. “

-I want to encourage you who are struggling now, with depression, anger, schizophrenia, paranoia, abuse, OCD, addictions, PTSD or Bipolar, etc. There is a day coming for us, when we will forget the agonizing battles that have gone on within us.
+I want to encourage you who are struggling now, with depression, anger, schizophrenia, paranoia, abuse, OCD, addictions, PTSD or Bipolar.
+There is a day coming for us, when we will forget the agonizing battles that have gone on within us.
 I boldly tell you with all the strength I can muster–there is coming the day.
 So take hope and journey one more day, thinking of heaven.